Parakramjangir/Creating_anime_charactors_with_GAN/README.md

 ---

-## Future Work

-* Create manually verified labels such as hair color or eye color
-* Train Conditional GANs with cleaner semantic labels
-* Improve image quality and training stability
-* Experiment with Wasserstein GAN
-* Explore StyleGAN and StyleGAN2
-* Build a simple web app for interactive anime face generation

----

 ## Acknowledgements

 This project was developed as part of **Seasons of Code 2026** at **IIT Bombay** under the guidance of **Utkarsh Tanwar**.